Caldera Vacanza Quick Start Guide

 After each use: we recommend adding one tablespoon per person of the Oxidizer after each use while running a “clean cycle”.
 This will help keep your water fresh and clear by removing organics.

-Weekly: You may want to add 1-2 tablespoons weekly of a granular di-chlor or bromine (depending on which you use) while running a “clean cycle” during periods of frequent and excessive use.
+Weekly: You may want to add 1-2 tablespoons weekly of a granular di-chlor while running a “clean cycle” during periods of frequent and excessive use.
 Test your water for pH and Alkaline levels and adjust if needed.
-If you do not have an ozonator on your hot tub, you will need to maintain a 3-5ppm reading on your test strip.
+Be sure that you are using the Spa Frog test strips to monitor your spa’s water.

 Quarterly: Replace your SpaFrog Mineral Cartridge.
 These have a finite lifespan of four months and should be refreshed 3 times a year.
 Clean your spa cover to remove any mildew and apply a protective coat of CoverShield to the top of the cover.